Learn

 – Jawline preference differs

-– Filler placement should complement, not contradict **age appropriate:**
+– Treatment placement should complement, not contradict **age appropriate:**

 – 30-year old should look different from 60-year old